SCHEDULE

 LEARN FROM EXPERTS - SHARE THE MORELS!

 The morels gathered will be divided equally among all participants.
 So, there will be no need to rush to gather the morels before someone else beats you to them.
-More important than the morels we gather that day are the morels you will be able to gather in the future with the knowledge you acquire.
+We do not guarantee there will be morels because we are at the mercy of Mother Nature.
+More important than the morels gathered that day are the morels you will be able to gather in the future with the knowledge you acquire.

 Feel free to bring a camera, a knife to cut the mushrooms, and a compass or GPS.
 If you have any questions, please feel free to call Tom Nauman at 815-866-0319 or email tom@morelmania.com